Ronald Reagan Ballistic Missile Defense Test Site: Population

 There are about 2,500 permanent residents of Kwajalein, including 1,200 employees of Bechtel and Lockheed Martin's Kwajalein Range Services and more than 800 dependents.
 The Bechtel employees are located on 11 sites spread across 7000 mi and seven time zones.
 The civilian jobs on the facility are managed under contract by Bechtel.
 Depending on the job, some positions are unaccompanied.
 Vehicles are not permitted.
 Workers on the facility may qualify for tax-exempt status in the United States.
 The Americans are supported by about 900 Marshallese workers who take a ferry from Ebeye Island to the base.
 Bechtel provides a wide variety of support services to the Department of Defense and military personnel and their families.
 These include dining operations, public utilities, medical and dental care, transportation, firefighting, recreational activities, youth and education services, retail, religious services, and newspaper, radio, and TV access.

 A Catholic and a Presbyterian chaplain are employed by Bechtel.
 There are also religious services available for members of the Church of Jesus Christ of Latter-day Saints.

 Location

 The mission control center, along with most of the personnel and infrastructure, is located at the Kwajalein Atoll in the Marshall Islands.
 Eleven of the atoll's islands are operated by the U.S. military under a long term lease (through 2066) with the Republic of the Marshall Islands.

 Climate threat

 According to a report commissioned by the Department of Defense, the site is expected to be entirely submerged by seawater at least once annually by 2035.

+On January 20, 2024, the base sustained significant damage and flooding caused by large waves.